 Criteria of EU definition reflected in national definition

-The definition of CECs and RECs in the Electricity Law and the draft Renewables laws are a copy paste from the Directives.
+The definition of CECs and RECs in the Electricity Law and the Renewables laws are a copy paste from the Directives.
 This means that there is reference to the open and voluntary membership, autonomy and requirement of proximity for the RECs, but no details on what these terms mean.
 Members of a REC can be natural persons, SMEs or local authorities, including municipalities.
 For CECs there is reference to open and voluntary membership and effective control and members can be natural persons, local authorities, including municipalities, or small businesses.

 Level of detail in the elaboration of principles contained in EU criteria